 Leadership

-Leadership implication: planning shifts from “how many engineers do we need?” to “what is the throughput target, and what mix of humans, AI tools, and constraints gets us there safely?”
-The best orgs treat AI as part of the production line—versioned, audited, and continuously improved—rather than a personal productivity hack.
+Leadership implication: planning shifts from “how many people do we add?” to “what throughput do we need, and what constraints make that safe?”
+Treat the AI layer like part of the production line—versioned, governed, and improved—not a personal productivity trick.

-Table 1: Comparison of common AI leadership stacks used by software teams (2026 reality check)
+Table 1: Common AI stacks leaders standardize on (2026 reality check)

 StackBest forStrengthRisk/Tradeoff